Hip Fractures in Woodbridge

 The recovery process for hip fractures is a gradual one that involves several stages.
 After the initial medical treatment or surgery, the focus shifts to rehabilitation, which includes both in-clinic therapy and home rehabilitation exercises.

-3. Ongoing Rehabilitation: Home rehabilitation exercises play a crucial role in maintaining progress and preventing setbacks.
-These exercises, along with regular physiotherapy sessions, will ensure that you continue improving and regaining your independence.
+Ongoing Rehabilitation: Home rehabilitation exercises play a crucial role in maintaining progress and preventing setbacks.
+These exercises, combined with regular physiotherapy sessions, will help you continue to improve and regain your independence.

 Tips for Success in Hip Fracture Rehabilitation